muzzamilr/design-tokens-blog/design-tokens-blog.md

 ```

 ## Figma Token Transformer Config
-Figma tokens transformer is a package which helps to transform the tokens exported from figma into the format specified by Ant Design.
+Figma tokens transformer is a package that helps to transform the tokens exported from figma into the format specified by Ant Design.
 ### tokens-transformer.config.json
 ```json
 {